jameshfisher/jameshfisher.com/_posts/2017-08-03-golang-dns-lookup.md

 ---
-title: "DNS lookup in Go"
+title: "How can I do DNS lookup in Go?"
 ---

 Go's `"net"` package in the stdlib has standard DNS client functions.